Student W Gets Accepted to Dartmouth!

-- Counselor assignment: We paired Student W with a Former Admissions Officer from Princeton, a Graduate Coach from Dartmouth.
+- Counselor Assignment: We paired Student W with a Former Admissions Officer from Princeton and Dartmouth, a Graduate Coach from Dartmouth.

 - Relationship-Building/Strategy: The work started off with a 3-way video chat meeting to get to know each other.
 Student W and his counselors discussed his strengths and weaknesses, goals, and made a plan for the upcoming application season.
 During this phase, Student W’s Former Admissions Officer pointed out that an Academic Mentorship could be a good way to help him stand out.